Why and how to optimize your range consistency ?

 With inflation, retailers are changing their prices much more regularly than in the past.

 With this in mind, an automation solution enables you to dynamically readjust your prices on the basis of the dependency coefficients you decide to apply.
+This automation also helps reduce storage costs by optimizing the number of product lines and adjusting stock levels according to sales forecasts and product seasonality.

 The Importance of the Margin Mix